A SYMBOL THAT REPRESENTS OUR BRAND WORLDWIDE

 The containment shape has a minimum width of 10mm for print.

-Do not add a keyline
+Do not add a keyline around the edge of the logo.

 Do not decrease or modify the size of the white containment shape.